Brooke Herter James won her first creative writing award in eighth grade.

 Several years ago, she remembered that eighth grade story (or maybe it was really the award) and decided to spend more time at what she likes to do most.

 So now she writes.

-She writes mostly for little kids, sometimes for older kids and occasionally for anyone else who doesn’t fit into either of those two categories.
+She writes sometimes for little kids, sometimes for older kids and the rest of the time for anyone else who doesn’t fit into either of those two categories.

-She likes writing funny stories but she can be serious, too.
+She likes writing funny stories but most of her poems are pretty serious.